clach04/8bitdo_manual/README.md

 6. No LED lights active: Power off or Sleep mode.

 ### Controls

+Power On by pressing START (and optionally a button combination) for 1 second.

+Power Off by pressing START for 3 seconds.

+Enter Bluetooth pairing mode by pressing SELECT for 3 seconds.

 To restore to factory settings hold down the START button for 8 seconds.